Fair Housing

 • Impose different terms or conditions on a loan, such as different interest rates, points, or fees.

-• “The advertisement is wrong.
-The rent is really $50 higher per month starting in August.”
+• “The advertisement is inaccurate.
+The rent is really $100 higher per month.”

 • “We only take people who speak English clearly.”